summer-ospp/help-en/docs/communities-list.md

 # List of communities in Summer 2021

-When the application email of community was received, the staff member will reply to the contactor of community.
-When the community's information is completed, the application will be reviewed on the weekly committee meeting on Monday.
-Once the application is accepted, projects from this community will get support in Summer 2021.
+When the application email of community was received, the staff member will reply to the contacts of community.
+When the information is completed by community, the application will be reviewed on the weekly committee meeting on Monday.
+Once the application is accepted, projects released by community will be accepted in Summer 2021.

-Before the deadline (Apr 30th, 2021) of application for community, this list will be continually updated
+Before the deadline (May 20th, 2021) of application for community, this list will be continually updated

 | No. | English name            | Chinese name            | Official Website                                       | State of application |
 | --- | ----------------------- | ----------------------- | ------------------------------------------------------ | -------------------- |